Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tax Planning Tips

 • A financial advisor can help optimize your financial plan to mitigate your tax liability.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • It can be tricky to plan ahead for your future tax obligations.
-SmartAsset’s Federal Income Tax Calculator helps you forecast how much you’ll owe.
+SmartAsset’s income tax calculator helps you forecast how much you’ll owe.
 Just enter your household income, location and filing status and the calculator will assess your marginal and effective tax rates for federal, state, local and FICA taxes, plus an estimate of your taxes for the coming year.

 Photo credit: ©iStock.com/staticnak1983, ©iStock.com/stefanamer, ©iStock.com/AndreyPopov